What Can I Recycle at CWRU?

 - Vegetable cans

-Scrap metal, such as old equipment, shelving, and any other pieces of metal larger than food cans, can often be recycled through Facilities Services by making a special request for a pick-up in schooldude.
+Scrap metal, such as old equipment, shelving, and any other pieces of metal larger than food cans, can often be recycled by submitting a service request through the Customer Service Center.

 Glass containers with the lid left on to maintain integrity including: